ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 processed by the proxy if it responds to the request with a failure, or if the datagrams are received by the proxy before the request.

-Endpoints MUST NOT send HTTP Datagrams with payloads longer than 65527 using Context ID zero.
-An endpoint that receives a DATAGRAM capsule using Context ID zero whose payload is longer than 65527 MUST abort the stream.
-If a proxy knows it can only send out UDP packets of a certain length due to its underlying link MTU, it SHOULD discard incoming DATAGRAM capsules using Context ID zero whose payload is longer than that limit without buffering the capsule contents.
+By virtue of the definition of the UDP header {{UDP}}, it is not possible to encode UDP payloads longer than 65527 bytes.
+Therefore, endpoints MUST NOT send HTTP Datagrams with a Payload field longer than 65527 using Context ID zero.
+An endpoint that receives a DATAGRAM capsule using Context ID zero whose Payload field is longer than 65527 MUST abort the stream.
+If a proxy knows it can only send out UDP packets of a certain length due to its underlying link MTU, it SHOULD discard incoming DATAGRAM capsules using Context ID zero whose Payload field is longer than that limit without buffering the capsule contents.

 # Performance Considerations {#performance}